-Articles on this website can be freely copied for personal or public use
+Articles on this website can be freely copied.
+Public use is encouraged providing SeekingTruth is acknowledged.

 “In all your getting, get understanding” Proverbs 4:7

 Many don’t ‘seek truth’; they simply don’t care.
 They live for today – a surface existence with no depth to life.
 They switch off the news and live selfish lives.
 But then tragedy strikes (loss of job or loved one or home) and they have no answers.
 Life loses its meaning and they feel they are on sinking sand!

 The Source of Truth

 When our lives fall apart it’s time to look for meaning and truth about life.
 Let’s start with the source of truth.
 Is there one?
 At SeekingTruth we believe we have found the source: Jesus.

 The Word (Christ) became flesh and dwelt among us … full of truthJohn 1:14, John 14:6

 (Jesus said) I am … the truth

 Suppose we sought out the best restaurant in town, and found it.
 We sampled its food, cleanliness, reliability etc. We tested it over time and it consistently met our needs.
 We never exhausted its menu.
 In this case there would be no need to search out another restaurant.

 At SeekingTruth we find Jesus Christ and His word (the Bible) to be a perfectly satisfactory source of truth.
 We have followed this source of truth for over 50 years and never exhausted it or found untruths in it.
 This is because the Bible claims to be inspired by God and so is different from other texts.
 So, like the restaurant, we stay with it.